K-A05/Experience/README.md

 ### Current work
 #### Plant Identification AI: an upcoming project that will make use of a Convolutional Neural Network trained on a data set of plant images to allow users to identify plants in the environment by scanning them with their camera or uploading a photo.

+#### HTTP Proxy in Rust:
+A custom written proxy in Rust that is able to intercept and pass on HTTP traffic on the network and

 ### Additional Qualification
 #### Google IT Support: